KevinGengLaronix/Laronix_AutoMOS/README.md

 ### 1. Scripted Data

 The scripted data session includes 200 sentences collected from 5 articles.
 The references for both the audio and text versions of these sentences have already been uploaded or will be uploaded to the Laronix Recording system.
-The distribution of sentences from each article is as follows:
+(Ask [Kevin](kevin@laronix.com) for these files) The distribution of sentences from each article is as follows:

 - Arthur the Rat: 56 sentences
 - Cinder: 19 sentences